 Amsterdam has a number of movie theatres and cinemas (bioscoopen) ranging from art-house to large commercial multiplexes.
 The good news for visitors is that most films are shown in their original language with Dutch subtitles – only children’s movies tend to be dubbed.
 Note that some cinemas will have a break half-way through the film.

-Cinema ticket prices are around €10-13.
+Amsterdam cinema ticket prices are around €10-13.
 Supplements are charged for reservations, long films and 3D films.
 Weekends can be very busy so for popular movies it is advisable to reserve in advance either by phone, online or at the box office.
 Most cinemas/chains also offer an unlimited monthly pass.

-The Movies – First established in 1912, The Movies is a lovely old cinema located near the end of Haarlemmerdijk, west from central station.
+The Movies – First established in 1912, The Movies is a lovely old cinema located near the end of Haarlemmerdijk, west from Central station.
 With 4 screens it shows a mix of commercial and art-house films.
 They have a restaurant-café and offer a dinner option for moviegoers.
 Haarlemmerdijk 161.

 Cinecenter – 4-screen art-house cinema found in a quiet street just behind Leidseplein.
 Has a very nice café-bar on site.
 Lijnbaansgracht 236 (opposite Melkweg).

 Cinema De Uitkijk – Small art-house cinema on Prinsengracht dating back to 1912.
 The single screen venue has a 1920s interior and shows classic and world films.
 They don’t sell popcorn here.
 Prinsengracht 452 (near Leidsestraat).

 De Balie Cinema – Theatre and grand café located near Leidseplein.
 They have a small cinema showing art-house films.
 Also used as a venue for film festivals.
 Kleine Gartmanplantsoen 10.